tiltedphoques/gitbook-wiki/technical-documentation/testing-guide/main-smoke-test-guide.md

 {% hint style="warning" %}
 Expected: All worn equipment and character movements are visibly synced
 {% endhint %}

-### Q: Where can I report bugs and request features?

-A: You can submit bugs and feature requests at our code repository [here](https://github.com/tiltedphoques/TiltedEvolution/issues).

-{% hint style="warning" %}
-Expected: Check for duplicate bugs before reporting, help detail open bugs
-{% endhint %}

 ### 3: Starting a new game and smoke test quest start